Anwarvic/anwarvic.github.io/my_collections/_speech-synthesis/Tacotron.md

 decoder's target into waveforms.
 The need for a whole network to do this task is the need to see the full decoded sequence instead of doing it auto-regressively.
-The backbone of this network is the CBHG (Convolution Bank + Highway Network) module which consists of a bank of 1-D convolutional filters, followed by highway networks and a bidirectional [GRU](https://anwarvic.github.io/language-modeling/RNN) layer.
+The backbone of this network is the CBHG (Convolution Bank + Highway GRU) network which consists of a bank of 1-D convolutional filters, followed by highway networks and a bidirectional [GRU](https://anwarvic.github.io/language-modeling/RNN) layer.
 It works like so: